Florida has its share of ant species. Some ants are harmful to cats and dogs in Florida.

 There’s no need to panic if a few come into your home- these guys don’t bite and do more good than harm by eating other insects like spiders, roaches, termites, and crickets!

 The leafcutter ants are one of the most common ants in Florida.
-They are typically brown or black and range from 1/8-1/2 inch long.
+They are typically brown or black and range from 1/8 to 1/2 inch long.
 Leafcutters use their sharp mandibles to cut leaves into small pieces to create a leaf soup.

 The leaf soup is then fed to a fungus they cultivate inside their nest.
-Wor ers chew the leaves and spit them onto the fungus, usually shaped like a ball with ridges.
+Workers chew and spit the leaves onto the fungus, usually shaped like a ball with ridges.

 These ants don’t have eyes but can sense their environment through touch and smell.

-There are different types of ants in Florida, each with unique qualities and habitats.
+Florida has different types of ants, each with unique qualities and habitats.
 The harvester ant is the most populous type, known for its grain-gathering abilities.

 Harvest ants live primarily underground and can be identified by their large head, thin waist, and six legs.

 They can be recognized as a type by their nomadic behavior.
-When ha vest ants find a rich food or water source, they create a new colony.
+When harvester ants find a rich food or water source, they create a new colony.

 These different types of ants in Florida also have an excellent sense of smell, which helps them to find food more efficiently.